xpack/doxygen2docusaurus-cli-ts/api-extractor/markdown/doxygen2docusaurus.locationdatamodel._constructor_.md

 ## LocationDataModel.(constructor)

-Constructs a new instance of the `LocationDataModel` class
+Constructs a new location data model instance.

 **Signature:**